-Use the Activate External Editor button to switch to external editor mode.
+4. Use the Activate External Editor button to switch to external editor mode.

-You are asked if you want to save your changes.
+If unsaved changes exist, you are asked if you want to save your changes.

-• Confirm with Yes.
+5. Confirm with Yes.

 The changes are saved, and the ESDL editor switches to "external editor" mode.
 The editor looks different in "external editor" mode.